AymenTM/42-C-Piscine-Rankings/README.md

 > These are rankings for 42's C-Piscines.

-> During a piscine, it the rankings will be updated every week or so.
+> During a piscine, the Piscine's rankings will be updated every week or so.

 ======================================================================================

-### Enjoy :P

 -----
 _Inspired by: Xuan Zhu - xzhu  ——>  [Check his out!](https://github.com/xlz447/42-Piscine-C-ranking)_